Since the launch of Instagram Stories in 2016, the format has taken off among advertisers.

 - Shine a spotlight on your people.
-Whether it’s the business owner, company employees, your customers or your brand advocates, leverage the power of the human element to wow your audience.
+Whether it’s company employees, your customers, your brand advocates, or the business owner, leverage the power of the human element to wow your audience.

 - Show them what makes you tick.
-Do you have a special office environment, manufacturing process or support an important social cause?
+Do you have a special office environment or manufacturing process or support an important social cause?
 Use it to show and tell how you stand out from the competition.

 - Give them a sneak peek.
 Creating or building something new and different?
 Partnering with a special or well-known partner on a project?
 Tell your audience about it with compelling visual content.

-Like Sponsored Snaps, the disappearing nature of Instagram Stories adds an extra level of excitement and urgency, prompting viewers to act before opportunities vanish.
+Like Sponsored Snaps, the disappearing nature of Instagram Stories adds an extra level of excitement and urgency, tapping into customers’ fear of missing out (FOMO) and prompting them to act before opportunities vanish.

-Postmates exemplifies a twist on this with its seven-day delivery credit offer:
+Postmates taps into FOMO with an Instagram Stories ad about its seven-day delivery credit offer: